 Website: City Creek Center

-Get the full feel of the of the west at the Westerner Club.
-This spot has been a Salt Lake favourite and hot spot since 1962.
-The saloon style exterior is pretty hard to miss and if you’re looking for a fun night out, you can’t go wrong here.
-Live music every weekend is played here as well as free karaoke, free pool and free outdoor patio space with fire pits.
+While in Salt Lake City, one of the best things to do is to get the full feel of the west at the Westerner Club.
+This spot has been a Salt Lake favorite hot spot since 1962.
+The saloon-style exterior is pretty hard to miss and if you’re looking for a fun night out, you can’t go wrong here.
+Live music every weekend is played here as well as free karaoke, free pool, and free outdoor patio space with fire pits.
 But what makes this space special is the free line dancing lessons and free mechanical bull rides.
 They even boast the largest dance floor in the state!

 Dance the night away at the Westerner Club